laithalenooz/DBViewBackup/README.md

 ## Contributing

-We welcome contributions to [Tool Name]!
+We welcome contributions to DBViewBackup!
 If you're looking to contribute, here's how you can help.

 ### Reporting Issues